-Our audit procedures for the allowance for ECL and disclosures included assessing the Banking Group's significant accounting policies against the requirements of the accounting standard.
+Our audit procedures for the allowance for ECL and disclosures included assessing ANZ New Zealand's significant accounting policies against the requirements of the accounting standard.
 KPMG Financial Risk Management and Economic specialists were used in ECL audit procedures as a core part of our audit team.